wearelucid/vue-bows/README.md

 Vue.use(Log)

-// Then you will be able to use it globally across your Project.
-Usage Example: mounted () {
+// You are now able to use it globally in your Project.
+Like this: mounted () {
   this.log('string')
   this.log(variable)